AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/deploy-code.md

 The **Stage Deployment** phase. involves these steps.

-* **Validation**  - This step ensures that the pipeline is configured to use the currently available resources.
-E.g. testing that the configured branch exists and that the environments are available.
+* **Validation**  - This step ensures that the pipeline is configured to use the currently available resources. for example, testing that the configured branch exists and that the environments are available.
 * **Build &amp; Unit Testing** - This step runs a containerized build process.
   * Please see the document [Build Environment Details](/help/implementing/cloud-manager/getting-access-to-aem-in-cloud/build-environment-details.md) for details on the build environment.
 * **Code Scanning** - This step evaluates the quality of your application code.